-A plane like a Boeing 747 uses approximately 1 gallon of fuel (about 4 liters) every second.
+A plane like a Boeing 747 uses approximately 1 gallon (about 4 liters) of fuel every second.
 Over the course of a 10-hour flight, it might burn 36,000 gallons (150,000 liters).
-According to Boeing's Web site, the 747 burns approximately 5 gallons of fuel per mile (12 liters per kilometer).
+The 747 burns approximately 5 gallons of fuel per mile (12 liters of fuel per kilometer).

 Originally Published: Apr 1, 2000